apromore/ApromoreDocker/README.md

 ## Change Port number:
 ### If you desire to change the default port number from 80, follow these steps:
-1. Stop Apromore.
+1. Stop Apromore by executing the `sudo ./stop` command.
-2. Change port number in docker-compose.yml from 80:9000 to NewPortNumber:9000
+2. Change port number by modifying line 12 in docker-compose.yml from 80:9000 to NewPortNumber:9000
-3. Start Apromore.
+3. Start Apromore by executing the `sudo ./start` command.
-4. Open new terminal window and execute:  `sudo docker exec -it apromore /bin/bash`
-5. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/repository/usr/site.properties line #45 from site.externalport = 80 to your desired port number using vim
-6. update opt/apromore/virgo-tomcat-server-3.6.4.RELEASE/configuration/tomcat-server.xml line #30 to your desired port number using vim

 ## Uninstall Apromore Docker